Skip to main content Skip to secondary navigation

 Main content start

-Who we are dictates what we see as trivially true and what we see as inherently paradoxical, in other words, science has personality.
-Therefore, our projects are framed and continuously redirected by people who are leading them.
+Who we are dictates what we see as trivially true or inherently paradoxical, in other words, science has personality.
+Therefore, our projects are framed and continuously redirected by the people leading them.
 Our graduate students are strongly encouraged to become autonomous by following their own curiosity.
-As new tools become needed to attack a given problem, we also spend time to develop them (examples here).
+As new tools become needed to tackle a given problem, we also spend time to develop them (examples here).

 Cell type evolution

 Animals have the ability to heal wounds, but only some can regenerate from major tissue loss.
-Our focus is on animals with whole-body regeneration (the ability to regenerate all body parts), a phenomenon that remains one of the greatest mysteries in biology.
-Mastering this process would be a moonshot triumph for bioengineering.
-We use functional genomic analysis to: (1) uncover signaling circuits and gene regulatory networks that control whole-body regeneration, and (2) compare across species to identify crucial cellular and genetic modifications that contribute to regeneration success.
+We focus on those capable of whole-body regeneration —the ability to regenerate all body parts.
+We use functional genomic analysis to: (1) uncover the signaling circuits and gene regulatory networks controlling regeneration, (2) compare across species to pinpoint key cellular and genetic modifications driving regeneration success, and (3) identify molecular programs that prevent ectopic outgrowths in homeostatic tissues.

 Read more: Fan et al. Cell, 2023